The Best Hotels to Book in Sardinia for Every Traveller

-The four-star ‘Falcon’s Bay’ resort occupies a gorgeous spot at the edge of the balmy Golfo di Arzachena, beyond the mouth of which spreads the Maddalena Archipelago.
-Defining itself as a resort, Cala di Falco does boast all the facilities that the word implies (including a tennis court, pool and outdoor gym), just with none of the downsides.
-The architecture is restrained and the landscaping verdant, with the property melding into the fragrant shrubland that surrounds it, while the various buffets on offer achieve a refinement you might not imagine possible.
-The rooms and suites are coolly furnished, with plenty of local influence both in design and materials.
+The four-star “Falcon’s Bay” resort occupies a gorgeous spot at the edge of the balmy Golfo di Arzachena, beyond the mouth of which spreads the Maddalena Archipelago.
+Defining itself as a resort, Cala di Falco boasts all the facilities that the word implies – including a tennis court, pool and outdoor gym – just with none of the downsides.
+The architecture is restrained and the landscaping verdant, with the property melding into the fragrant shrubland that surrounds it.
+The rooms and suites are coolly furnished, with plenty of local influence, both in design and materials.
 Step outside the resort for easy beach access or a stroll round laid-back Cannigione.

-Located seven kilometres (four miles) northwest of Olbia in the small village of Pittulongu, Hotel Abbaruja offers 16 rustically stylish en-suite rooms, some enjoying panoramic ocean views.
+Located northwest of Olbia in the small village of Pittulongu, Hotel Abbaruja offers 16 rustically stylish ensuite rooms, some enjoying panoramic ocean views.
 Breakfast is served as a buffet, and there’s a veranda-facing reading room where you can while away a balmy afternoon or two.
-There’s no swimming pool, but the local beach is just 150 metres (492 feet) from the hotel, meaning that a cooling dip is always within reach.
+There’s no swimming pool, but the local beach is just 150m (492ft) from the hotel, meaning that a cooling dip is always within reach.

-Villa Las Tronas Hotel and Spa occupies a marvellously stately villa, perched on a private headland, just outside of Alghero in Sardinia’s northwest.
-Formerly an Italian royal holiday residence, the hotel’s 24 rooms and suites do the old place’s aristocratic heritage proud, as does the gorgeous ocean-facing, seawater swimming pool.
+Villa Las Tronas Hotel and Spa occupies a marvellously stately villa, perched on a private headland, just outside the centre of Alghero.
+Formerly an Italian royal holiday residence, the hotel’s 24 rooms and suites do the old place’s aristocratic heritage proud, as does the gorgeous ocean-facing swimming pool.
 You can walk to the beach or into Alghero in a matter of minutes – head into town for dinner one evening and try the local speciality paella algherese, a fine introduction to the town’s Catalan past.